gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/windows-build-tools/publish-procedure.md

 ## Create the release

 - for stable releases, be sure the **master** branch is up to date and set as default
-- go to the [GitHub Releases](https://github.com/gnuarmeclipse/windows-build-tools/releases) page
+- go to the [GitHub Releases](https://github.com/gnu-mcu-eclipse/windows-build-tools/releases) page
 - click **Draft a new release**
 - name the tag like **v2.7**
 - select the **master** branch
-- name the release like **GNU ARM Eclipse Windows Build Tools v2.7-201610281058**
+- name the release like **GNU MCU Eclipse Windows Build Tools v2.7-201610281058**
 - as description, copy the first paragraph from the Web release page
 - add a link to the Web page **\[Continue reading »\]\(\)**
 - get URL from web and update the above link